Wisdom Tooth Problems

 While you wait to have the teeth removed, you can take steps to reduce pain and swelling.

-- Put an ice pack on your cheek for 20 minutes at a time.
+- Put an ice pack on your cheek for 15 to 20 minutes at a time.
 Do not use heat.

 - Rinse your mouth gently with warm salt water every 2 to 3 hours.
 To make your own salt water, mix 1 tsp (5 g) of salt in a cup [8 fl oz (240 mL)] of warm water.